kaleb22/angular-jornada-milhas/README.md

 ## 🌟 Angular topics adressed

+This project was developed using Angular v18 with Standalone components.

 - Angular material componentization to build reuse components in order to create complex interfaces.
 - Using services to handle form state and validations.
 - Building reactive forms to handle user sign up, login and search features.